4 astronauts return to Earth after medical issue forces early ISS exit

 Returning to Earth

-The journey home can take a toll on astronauts’ bodies; the g-forces experienced as the Crew Dragon capsule dives back toward Earth can reach more than five times the force of Earth’s gravity.
+The journey home can take a toll on astronauts’ bodies; the g-forces experienced as a Crew Dragon capsule dives back toward Earth can reach more than five times the force of Earth’s gravity.

 The mission’s final stretch is also among the most dangerous as the Crew Dragon capsule reentered the atmosphere at more than 22 times the speed of sound.
 The process is known to heat the exterior of the returning spacecraft to more than 3,500 degrees Fahrenheit (1,926 degrees Celsius), creating a buildup of plasma and triggering a minutes-long communication blackout.